 2) Environmental Sciences

-The physical properties, chemical reactions, evolution, and characterisation of either particles or molecules involved in atmospheric processes are tackled from a physicochemical perspective using commercial or home-built instrumentation.
-Our research activities with respect to this theme are described below.
+The physical properties, chemical reactions, evolution, and characterisation of either particles or molecules involved in atmospheric processes are tackled from a physicochemical perspective using non commercial home-built instrumentation.
+The research activities of interest to the understanding of processes occurring in the gas–phase address the identification of micro-solvation sites with water, the structural changes induced by micro-hydration, the complexation and reactivity of troposphericrelevant gaseous species with sulfur compounds, the development of new instruments, and the refining of posttreatment (line profiles) or simulation of high-resolution molecular spectra.
+Examples of the group's research activities related to this theme are described below.

 The structural properties of volatile organic compounds (VOCs) are investigated.
 These studies are supported by the LabEx CaPPA and the CPER CLIMIBIO and ECRIN.
 Three objectives are considered: